aamoghS/dev-takehome-spr25/notes.md

 Do let me know if batch & patch don't work properly it was an issue on my end when entering data in the database

 I also used curl commands to test the backend and they were sucessful

+I just found out about zod and that is something I would do next time for this application